MainScript/gdv_sose22_gruppe1/04/README.md

 ## How to run the program
 * Open repository in VS-Code
 * Create a new folder called "data" as subfolder of the folder "04"
 * Download the Caltech-101 image data set from https://data.caltech.edu/records/20086.
-It contains a folder called "101_ObjectCategories", extract that folder into the "data" folder.
+It contains a folder called "101_ObjectCategories", extract the folders in it into the "data" folder.
-* Before running the programm for the first time (or wanting to create new training data), createNewTrainingData in 04/main.py has to be set to True.
-Can be set to False next time running the progam, it then loads and uses the previously created training data.
-* When setting saveResult in 04/main.py to true, the resulting image gets saved to the file specified in the saveResultTo variable
 * Run 04/main.py